denis-fominykh/addictivelearning-test-task-react-native-mobx/README.md

 npm install
 ```

-Install the dependencies in the local node_modules folder. `yarn install` or `npm install` will install all modules listed as dependencies in package.json.
+Install the dependencies in the local `node_modules` folder.
+The command will install all modules listed as dependencies in `package.json`.

 #### Pod Install: